yvvki/bunup/docs/docs/plugins/inject-styles.md

 ```

 :::info
 The above example is basic.
-The default injection handles cases like when `document` is undefined (e.g., server-side rendering) and compatibility with older browsers.
+The default injection handles cases such as when `document` is undefined (e.g., server-side rendering) and compatibility with older browsers.
 Consider these when implementing custom injection logic.
 :::

-### LightningCSS Options

-The plugin also passes options directly to LightningCSS.
-Available options include:

-- `minify`: Controls whether the CSS should be minified (enabled by default)
-- `targets`: Specifies browser targets for CSS feature compatibility

-For a complete list of LightningCSS options, refer to the [Lightning CSS documentation](https://lightningcss.dev/docs.html).